KtodaZ/the-exicon-project/README.md

 ## 🤝 Contributing
-We welcome contributions of all kinds—from fixing typos to adding new exercises!
+We welcome contributions of all kinds!
 Start with the CONTRIBUTING.md guide to learn how to get involved.

 You can also browse issues labeled good first issue to find a place to start.